ashbork/aoc-2024-deno/README.md

 - [ ] Do at least half of the puzzles on 2*
 - [ ] Do all puzzles on 2*

+## Journal

+Day 2: That 2* was awful, I had to look for some hints -- worst part is I felt like I was close to getting a much better solution.
+Makes me scared for the future.

 ## Usage

 ### Running specific day